 - 2. Apply an oil resistant sealant to one side of the gasket to hold it in position and install the gasket onto the power frame. - 3.
-With the stamped TOP marking on the holder facing up, push the seal holder onto the intermediate rod and hand-tighten the rod into the crosshead. - 4.
-Tighten the rod and wiper seal assembly into the crosshead by inserting a steel bar into the access holes in the rod and striking the bar with a hammer. - 5.
-Push the seal holder into the power frame and tighten the cap screws to secure it to the frame. - 6.
+Push the seal holder onto the intermediate rod from the rear and hand-tighten the intermediate rod into the crosshead. - 4.
+Tighten the intermediate rod into the crosshead by inserting a steel bar into the access holes in the intermediate rod and strike the bar with a hammer. - 5.
+Push the seal holder into the power frame with the TOP marking facing up.
+Tighten the cap screws to secure it to the frame. - 6.
 Repeat this procedure for the remaining two intermediate rods.